Pauline's Guide to Homeschooling in PA

 What if my district asks for more than the law requires?

-Some school districts have a history of asking homeschoolers for things that are not required by law.
+As of the October 2014 change to the home education law, only the evaluator's certification that an appropriate education is occurring for the school year under review needs to be given to the superintendent of your school district (by June 30).
+Nonetheless, some school districts have a history of asking homeschoolers for things that are not required by law.
 In this case, see Handling School District Problems.
 Also, there is no substitute for reading The Law for yourself!

-When should I submit my portfolio?
+When should I submit my end of year paperwork?